tpugh/devslikeus/_posts/2020-11-05-how-to-build-your-resume.md

 title:
 layout: post-classic-sidebar-left
 ---
-Summary: Summary: Terrence, JB, and Clarence discuss constructing your resume, and how to get noticed from it.
+Summary:Terrence, JB, and Clarence discuss constructing your resume, and how to get noticed from it.